benjaminreid/github-projects/README.md

 If you want to work on the extension locally after installing it, use this other handy extension to reload the unpacked extension.

 [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid)

+## Thanks

+Yay, we have a contributor!
+Thanks to @supercrabtree for adding the default Github styling.